HussainKhalid211/iris-doc/README.md

 # iris_doc
-A tool that add the API tag above the APIs base on the formatted code.
+A CLI tool that fill the dita json data as comments to code from https://github.com/AgoraIO/agora_doc_source.

 ## Get Started
 ```